How to Choose an Anti-Bark Collar for Your Dog

-Many people have reported that when used correctly from the start, their dog learned to stop barking after just a few uses and that their dog hadn't been traumatized at all.
+Many people have reported that when these collars are used correctly from the start, their dog learned to stop barking after just a few uses.
 That was certainly true for my dog, an excitable Border Collie who just wouldn't stop barking when he wanted attention.
-We used a static pulse anti-bark collar for him and after just a couple of uses he learned to stop barking as soon as we put the collar on him.
+We used a static-pulse anti-bark collar for him and after just a couple of uses, he learned to stop barking as soon as we put the collar on him.

 Types of Anti-Bark Collars

 Now, before you rush off to buy one, let me just share a few bits of advice about what to look for in one because they're not all made the same and some are definitely safer than others.
 Types of anti-bark collars:

 - Spray collars

 - Static-pulse collars

 Ultrasonic collars or "sonic" collars work by emitting an ultrasonic sound at a frequency that only your dog can hear.
 When your dog hears the sound, he stops barking.
 The sound is said to be unpleasant to dogs.
 These types of systems also come in a stationary form, where you place them at certain spots where your dog tends to bark more, such as a gate or front door.